magveta/Gruvdisc/README.md

 Just click "Download Raw File", and choose the desired location.

 Now, put the recently installed `Gruvdisc.theme.css` in your `.config/BetterDiscord/themes` folder.
 If you are having trouble finding the folder, head over to the "Themes" section in discord with BetterDiscord installed and click on "Open Themes Folder".
+All you have to do is drop your file there.

 That's it!
 The only step left is opening Discord and enabling the theme.
 (It's also has a support for light mode)

-###### You should end up with something like this:
+##### You should end up with something like this:

 ![gruvdisc_screenshot](https://user-images.githubusercontent.com/127806458/235154656-1a590f9a-0957-4507-95cd-148536627c73.jpg)